google-fu-master/RiverTournament/rules.md

     <li>Your rating at registration on tournament night will decide eligibility and race lengths.
 DigitalPool syncs with FargoRate and pulls updated ranks in real time.</li>
     <li>Entry fees must be paid at time of registration.
 Your spot will not be held without payment.</li>
     <li><strong>You do not have a spot in the bracket until your entry fee is paid, your Fargo rating has been verified/assigned, and your match requirements are confirmed.</strong></li>
-    <li><strong>Any confirmed player who does not show up by the time matches are being assigned may be forfeited and replaced with bye.</li>
+  <li><strong>Any confirmed player who does not show up by the time matches are being assigned may be forfeited and replaced with a bye.</strong></li>
   </ul>
 </section>